 The registry will bring you a decision on registration within 4 days of submitting the application.
 Opening a representative office does not require capital or attendance.
 By power of attorney we can do everything necessary for you.

 The registration procedure consists of 2 steps–name approval and entity registration:

 - Name approval:The branch office must have the same name as the parent company.
 Typically, the name will be approved within an hour.
 Note that the name cannot be identical to an existing company in Montenegro or be vulgar in nature.

 - Entity registration:Once all the documents have been provided to the filing agent, the branch office can be registered with register.
 If the filing agent has all of the documents completed in time, the registration process can take as little as 4 dey.

 Taxation of Branch Office

-- Prepare Financial Statements:According to Montenegro Company law, branch offices are required to prepare financial statements using Montenegro Financial Reporting Standards (FRS).
-FRS closely aligns with International Financial Reporting Standards (IFRS).
+- Preparation of financial statements: Under Montenegrin company law, subsidiaries are required to prepare financial statements using Montenegrin Financial Reporting Standards (FRS).
+The FRS is closely aligned with International Financial Reporting Standards (IFRS).

 - How to incorporate a Montenegro company

 - The Accounting and Corporate Regulatory Authority of Montenegro ( Tax Administration)